akdor1154/MARS/README.md

 * `nodemon`

 ## Monash Production Environment
-* Ensure MongoDB is running with `service mongod start`
+* Ensure MongoDB is running with `service mongod start`.
+If that command doesn't work, `mongod` can be started manually in the command line.
 * Run the MARS service `service mars start`